First Advisor

 A high mass torque density 1:12.4 gear ratio Halbach rotor radial flux coaxial magnetic gear was also designed for an electric vertical take-off and landing vehicle.
 The design was computed using 3-D finite element analysis to have a mass torque density of 53 Nm/kg at a torque of 240 Nm.
 The design was experimentally verified with a prototype.
 This design demonstrated the feasibility of a lightweight magnetic gear for the use in an electric aircraft.
 A thermal and electrical loss analysis was conducted by using 3-D finite element analysis, where the hysteresis loss and eddy current loss was used as heat source in the thermal model.
 It was shown that a magnetic gear efficiency greater than 99% at rated torque is feasible.

 Prior research indicated that when using a high gear ratio (> 1:10), the torque density of coaxial magnetic gear is greatly reduced.
-This research used a comprehensive finite element analysis geometric sweep method to demonstrate for the first time that by increasing the magnetic gear diameter, a magnetic gear can simultaneously achieved a high torque density and a high gear ratio.
+This research used a comprehensive finite element analysis geometric sweep method to demonstrate for the first time that by increasing the magnetic gear diameter, a magnetic gear can simultaneously achieve a high torque density and a high gear ratio.
 Using 3-D finite element analysis, it was shown that a single-stage 1:33.3 gear ratio coaxial magnetic gear can operate with an active region volumetric torque density of 336 Nm/L or an active region mass torque density of 92 Nm/kg.

 A magnetic equivalent circuit analytical modeling approach that allows the characterization of the spatial and temporal harmonic components in a magnetic gear was also developed and its accuracy was compared with an equivalent finite element analysis model.